 In addition to exams required for all new University students, the School of Music encourages all prospective and approved new music majors to take the exams listed below before beginning their first semester of study.
-The purpose of these exams is to assure proper placement in the music theory, music literature and class piano course.
+The purpose of these exams is to assure proper placement in the music theory, music literature, aural perception and sight-singing courses.